Equalized Time Reversal Beamforming for Indoor Wireless Communications: Numerical Results and Discussion

 \subsection{Time Compression and Pre-Equalization}

 Fig. \ref{fig_cir} shows the time compression property of conventional TR and ETR.
 The original CIRs (one per transmit antenna) have power contributions from all the multipath components at different times.
 TR beamforming focuses the all those contributions in a single sampling instant, but there is a significant residual ISI power.
 ETR mitigates the ISI at the cost of a reduced focusing on the desired sampling instant, so the equivalent CIR approaches a delta function.
 Moreover, the ISI power is diminishingly small as $L_E \rightarrow \infty$.
 Fig. \ref{fig_le} shows the behavior of desired signal power and ISI power as a function of equalizer length $L_E$.
-These results were obtained by averaging those powers over 1000 channel realization using Model 2 with $M=4$, $L=33$, and $T_s=2.5$ ns.
-Both, signal power and ISI power decay exponentially as $L_E$ increases, until no significant variation is observed.
-This occurs when $L_E \approx L$, which corresponds to an approximate 100 dB ratio between signal power and ISI power.
-If the number of antennas is increased, the required equalizer's length decreases proportionally, as can be concluded from the definition of the usable power parameter $U$ in Section \ref{Analysis}.
-Therefore, we set $L_E = L$ for the next simulations in this section, noting that such equalizer's length allows the system to be noise limited rather than ISI limited.}
+These results were obtained by averaging those powers over 1000 channel realization using Model 2 with $M=4$, $L=33$, and $T_s=2.5$ ns. {Both signal power and ISI power decay exponentially as $L_E$ increases, until no significant variation is observed.
+This occurs when $L_E \approx L$, which corresponds to a ratio of approximately 30 dB between signal power and ISI power in the worst case.
+These results indicate that near-cancellation of ISI is achieved with a finite equalizer's length.
+If the number of antennas is increased, the required equalizer's length decreases proportionally, as can be concluded from the usable power parameter $U$ definition in Section \ref{Analysis}.
+Therefore, we set $L_E = L$ for the following simulations in this section, noting that such equalizer's length allows the system to be noise limited rather than ISI limited.}